Cognition-inspired homeostasis can balance conflicting needs in robots: Introduction

-Mechanisms that maintain the biochemical environment of the body have been studied at great length since Claude Bernard~(\citeyear{bernard_lesphenomenesdelavie}) observed that the internal environment (or `{\em milieu interne}') was essential to survival~\citep{bernard_lesphenomenesdelavie,cannon_organizationhomeostasis}.
+Homeostasis is a fundamental process in living beings, allowing our bodies to adapt to changes in the environment.
+The mechanisms to maintain the biochemical environment of the body have been studied at great length since 1878 when Claude Bernard observed that the internal environment (or `{\em milieu interne}') was essential to survival~\citep{bernard_lesphenomenesdelavie, cannon_organizationhomeostasis}.